 The BIG IDEA:

 Many people are held back from making disciples by fear, anxiety, or lack of knowledge.
-It is easier to talk about discipling others than to actually do it.
-Sometimes getting started is the hardest part.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Leaders, question 2 below will touch on this video. it is a great intro to the topic so try to watch it if you can.
 You can also find it by searching on YouTube for “Francis Chan clean your room”

 *2. How do we sometimes treat the commands in these verses in the same way that Francis Chan’s daughter treated his command to “Clean your room?”

 We treat this like it is a command for someone else, or not to be taken that seriously.
 We don’t act on it.

 God calls every believer to “make disciples.”
 Today we are going to talk about how to do that.